 GWF Nutrition Blog

 Whether you are gearing up for competition season or you have an ex-performance horse enjoying its retirement, issues like tying up or muscle loss can be common and frustrating.
 And because all horses use their muscles extensively during every ride, giving them the proper care is essential.
 Follow these tips to keep your horse’s muscles in tip top condition.

 The sunny weather at this time of year can be glorious, but extreme temperatures can also pose a danger to us and to our animals.
 We share some simple tips to help you make sure your cats, dogs and horses stay safe in when the temperatures are soaring outside.

 How much you should feed your horse depends on the weight of your animal and working this out is not always easy.
 If you don't have access to a horse weighbridge, this calculation gives a handy way to estimate your horse or pony's weight with a few simple measurements.
 It is also more accurate than weight tapes, so it's ideal for calculating feeds and worming treatments.

 Forage is without doubt the most crucial part of any horse’s diet.
 It is more important than any other feed type, or supplement, and is often overlooked when planning a feeding programme or addressing digestive disorders.
-It’s all too easy to be swayed by the latest marketing for the vast number of specialist products on the market and to forget the basic and most essential aspect of feeding our horses.
 So which forage should you feed your horse?